Thank You For Voting – Best Foundation Repair Company in Hampton Roads

 When it comes to moisture management in homes and buildings, the terms vapor barrier and encapsulation are often used interchangeably.
 However, there is a fundamental difference between these two methods.

-A vapor barrier is a material that makes it harder for water vapor to enter your crawl space through the dirt floor.
+A vapor barrier is a durable material that makes it harder for water vapor to enter your crawl space through the dirt floor.
 This is why it’s sometimes referred to as a vapor-retarding barrier.

 Although both methods aim to reduce moisture levels in the crawl space, they differ in scope and application.
 Vapor barriers make it harder for moisture from the dirt floor to enter the crawl space.
 Encapsulation kicks it up a notch and creates a completely sealed environment, preventing moisture from getting through.
 Most homeowners who encapsulate their crawl space also add a dehumidifier to ensure the humidity level stays low.

-It is essential to note that neither method is a cure-all solution for moisture problems.
+Neither method is a cure-all solution for moisture problems.
 In addition to vapor barriers and encapsulation, homeowners should also consider doing the following:

 • If necessary, regrade the yard around your home so it slopes away from the foundation.
 This prevents groundwater from draining toward the foundation.